|Cashier||Student Accounts||Collections||Financial Aid|

 Florida National Guard - Certain members of the active duty Florida National Guard may be exempt from the payment of one-half of the cost of tuition and fees for courses on a space-available basis only.
 Students using this waiver may not register for courses subject to the waiver until the last day of registration.
 Certain members of the Florida National Guard may qualify for that portion of fees not otherwise waived to be paid directly by the Florida Department of Military Affairs when authorized by that agency.

 Purple Heart - Recipients of the Purple Heart or other combat decoration superior in precedence may receive a tuition and fees waiver.
-The student must be enrolled in an undergraduate program of study leading to a degree or certificate, is currently and was at the time of the military action that resulted in the awarding of the combat decoration a resident of Florida, and submits a copy of the Department of Defense Form 214 (DD-214) as documentation that the student received the Purple Heart or other combat decoration superior in precedence.
+The student must be enrolled in an undergraduate program of study leading to a degree or certificate.
 The waiver is applicable for 110 percent of the number of required credit hours of the degree or certificate program for which the student is enrolled.
+The student must submit a copy of the Department of Defense form 214 (DD-214) as documentation that the student received the Purple Heart or other combat decoration superior in precedence.
+The student must have been a resident of Florida at the time of the award or currently reside in Florida whose home of record at the time of the award was in another state.
+Military Honor Waiver (pdf) application.

 Senior Citizens-Florida Residents - Individuals who are 60 years or older and who meet Florida residency requirements may enroll on a space available basis without payment of the application and registration fee.
 Contact the Office of the Registrar at (850) 474-2244 for more information.